galvandaniel/sand-sim/README.md

 sudo apt-get install libsdl2-image-2.0-0
 ```

-Once SDL2 is installed, sand-sim can be run like so:
+Once SDL2 is installed, sand-sim can be run using the provided binary:

 ```bash
 ./sand